 2.1 Phenotypic identification of Listeria isolates

 Isolates of Listeria obtained from dairy environmental samples were propagated in sterile nutrient broth as working cultures and maintained on PALCAM agar slants.
-The working cultures of the isolates were prepared fresh (18-hour old) whenever required for biochemical tests while stock cultures were subcultured once in 15 days and after growth stored in the refrigerator at 5oC All the isolates were subjected for preliminary identification tests like Gram’s staining, spore staining, catalase test, oxidase test, motility test, methyl red test and nitrate reduction test as per the procedure given by Harrigan (1998).
+The working cultures of the isolates were prepared fresh (18-hour old) whenever required for biochemical tests while stock cultures were subcultured once in 15 days and after growth stored at 5oC.
+All the isolates were subjected for preliminary identification tests like Gram staining, spore staining, catalase test, oxidase test, motility test, methyl red test and nitrate reduction test as reportedby Harrigan (1998).
 The final species level identification was possible only after conducting specific tests that included acid from ribose and rhamnose, coagulase test, Christie Atkin Munch Peterson (CAMP) test, lecithinase activity, growth in peptone water with 10 per cent NaCl and at 4 °C. The results of biochemical tests obtained for the Listeria isolates were compared with identification key developed from Volume 3 of Bergey’s manual of systematic bacteriology (II edition) to place them under the species.

 2.2 Key for the identification of Listeria species